Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Introduction

 In recent years, it has become clear that in order to advance our understanding of feedback in galaxy formation, the details of feedback ``microphysics" must be modeled directly.
 Notably, there has been a resurgence of focus on one such ``microphysical'' source of feedback: cosmic rays (CRs) \citep[see][for a recent review]{ruszkowski_cosmic_2023}.
 Much work on CR feedback of late has focused on injection from supernovae (SNe) and resultant effects in galaxies at or below the break of the galaxy stellar mass function \citep{butsky_role_2018,Hopkins2020,quataert_physics_2022,pfrommer_simulating_2022,thomas_cosmic-ray-driven_2023,modak_cosmic-ray_2023,rodriguez_montero_impact_2024}.

-These works, in large part, have shown that for empirically-motivated CR transport parameters, CRs could have significant effects on galaxy growth and baryon cycling, influencing the bulk kinematics and phase structure of outflows and halo gas \citep{Ji2020,butsky_impact_2020,buck_effects_2020,butsky_impact_2022,ponnada_magnetic_2022,ponnada_synchrotron_2024}.
+These works in large part have shown that for empirically-motivated CR transport parameters, CRs (particularly the $\sim$ GeV protons which dominate the bulk CR pressure) could have significant effects on galaxy growth and baryon cycling, influencing the bulk kinematics and phase structure of outflows and halo gas \citep{Ji2020,butsky_impact_2020,buck_effects_2020,butsky_impact_2022,ponnada_magnetic_2022,ponnada_synchrotron_2024}.

-Above the break in the galaxy mass function, active galactic nuclei (AGN) are crucial to regulating galaxy growth and evolution, particularly at high dark matter halo masses (M$_{\textrm{halo}}$ $\gtrsim$ 10$^{13} M_\odot$; \citealt{harrison_impact_2017}).
+Above the break in the galaxy mass function, active galactic nuclei (AGN) are crucial to regulating galaxy growth and evolution, particularly at high dark matter halo masses (M$_{\textrm{halo}}$ $\gtrsim$ 10$^{13} M_\odot$; \citep{harrison_impact_2017}).
 Despite long-standing knowledge of AGN feedback's role at these mass scales \citep{croton_many_2006}, \textit{how} massive black holes' energy injection couples to the surrounding interstellar and circum-galactic medium (ISM and CGM) is largely unknown.

 Many state-of-the-art simulations and semi-analytic models utilize variations on thermal and kinetic energy injection into AGN surroundings in order to effectively ``quench'' star formation in massive galaxies and reproduce observed galaxy properties \citep{schaye_eagle_2015,pillepich_simulating_2018}.
 While these approaches reify the importance of AGN, the physical nuances of feedback models remain a significant open question to be confronted with multi-wavelength observational constraints.